hatzel/gwv-projekt/slides.md

 * Larger PDBs

 ## Parallelize
 * A* not really fitting for parallelization
+  * Lots of locking
 * IDA however is easy to parallelize
   * Have different threads calculate different levels
+  * Each instance can also be parallelized
   * We have not implemented this yet
 * Issues:
   * Memory usage
   * Locking due to shared data-structures

 ## Benchmarks
 * We solve puzzles in an average time of:
+    TO BE DONE
+* PDBs get us a speedup of:
     TO BE DONE